 Brad M. Little has been Superintendent at the Berkshire County Jail and House of Correction since February 28, 2021.
-In that role, he is responsible for all day-to-day operations of the Sheriff’s Office including the Jail and House of Correction, the Sheriff’s Communications Center, Juvenile Resource Center, Underwater Search & Rescue Team, Uniformed Deputies Division, Gang Unit, Intelligence Unit, Motorcycle Unit and Color Guard.
-He has direct command of more than 200 staff, and assists the Sheriff and Superintendent with the administration of an annual operating budget of more than $17 million.
+In that role, he is responsible for all day-to-day operations of the Sheriff’s Office including the Jail and House of Correction, the Sheriff’s Communications Center, Underwater Search & Rescue Team, Uniformed Deputies Division, Gang Unit, Intelligence Unit, Motorcycle Unit and Color Guard.
+He has direct command of more than 200 staff, and assists the Sheriff with the administration of an annual operating budget of more than $17 million.

-A native of Southborough, Mass., Deputy Superintendent Little joined the Berkshire County Sheriff’s Office in 2002 as a Captain.
+A native of Southborough, Mass., Superintendent Little joined the Berkshire County Sheriff’s Office in 2002 as a Captain.
 He was promoted to First Assistant Deputy Superintendent in 2003, and served in that capacity until 2010.

 Prior to joining the Berkshire County Sheriff’s Office, he was a Holliston Police Officer from 1996 to 2002, and served as a Correctional Officer at the Hampden County Sheriff’s Office from 1993 to 1996.

 Deputy Superintendent Little earned a Bachelor of Science Degree in Criminal Justice from Westfield State College in 1994.
 He is married and the father of two children.